-I had a flashback of a similar situation when i was a small boy.
+I had a flashback of a similar situation when I was a small boy.
 I brought a baby bird to my dad asking what we should do with it.
-My dad, being the practical farmer that he was, took the bird (sparrow) and killed it (i’ll spare you the details).
+My dad, being the practical farmer that he was, took the bird (sparrow) and killed it (I’ll spare you the details).

 She had won my heart to respond.

-I got down from the ladder, and before i could dispose of the plastic bag and replace the ladder i got a big hug and smile from my daughter. (chalk up a HOMERUN for the male-side of parenthood!)
-I must admit, I didn’t think the mother would accept the baby back the whole time i was performing this parental duty.
+I got down from the ladder, and before I could dispose of the plastic bag from my hand, I got a big hug and smile from my daughter–a homerun in parenting standards.
+I must admit, I didn’t think the mother would accept the baby back the whole time I was performing this parental duty.
 Afterall, she was right there in the neighbor’s yard watching the whole thing go down–she KNEW what we did and that it was US who did it.

 That memory served to help me to know what needed to be done, or at least one way it should not be done.
-I do think whether the bird died or not, at least my daughter has a memory to feed her in life as to a good way to be a parent … at least I hope so.
+I do think, whether the bird died or not, at least my daughter has a memory to feed her in life as to a good way to be a parent … at least I hope so.